tayrayb/easy-spigot/README.md

 The Spigot server is stored in the `Spigot` folder, where you can edit your settings to your hearts delight!
 Throw bukkit/spigot plugins into the `plugins` folder to add even more functionality to your server.

-I wrote this script to simplify the workflow of managing and building spigot.
+I wrote this script to simplify the workflow of managing and building Spigot and Craftbukkit from source.
 I would just like to share it to make everyone else's lives easier.
 Cheers!

 Happy minecrafting!